Learn how to design actions for your custom integrations.

-- Their responses can be dynamic sources for your input and output components
+- Their responses can be dynamic sources for your input components.

-API requests are typically associated with connections.
-When a request is associated with a connection, URL and authentication credentials of the connection are automatically applied to the API request when it is triggered.
+An API request is typically associated with a connection.
+When a request is associated with a connection, URL and authentication credentials of the connection are automatically applied to the API request when it is sent.
 This means that you do not have to configure the same URLs or credentials each time adding a new API request.

 Once created, functions are scoped to the action.
-By adding a function, you can manipulate and transform any data generated by the action.
+By adding a function, you can manipulate and transform any data generated inside that action.
 If you find yourself using the same or similar blocks of code multiple times throughout your action, it might be worth pulling that out into a function.